-But compare Waterpik's models with a lesser-known brand like Fairywill.
-The Fairywill FW-5020E has features comparable to the Waterpik Cordless Advanced, but it costs around half the price.
+But compare Waterpik's models with a lesser-known brand like Liberex.
+The Liberex FC2660S Cordless Water Flosser has features comparable to the Waterpik Cordless Advanced, but it costs around half the price.
 It's even cheaper than the Waterpik Cordless Plus, which has fewer settings.

-The Fairywill flosser out-performs both cordless Waterpiks in terms of water pressure strength and battery life, and it has more colour options to choose from.
+The Liberex flosser out-performs both cordless Waterpiks in terms of water pressure strength and battery life, and it has more colour options to choose from.